project-open-data/project-open-data.github.io/schema.md

 **Cardinality** | (0,1)
 **Required** | Yes, if applicable
 **Accepted Values** | See Usage Notes
 **Usage Notes** | This field should contain an interval of time defined by start and end dates.
 Dates should be [ISO 8601](http://www.w3.org/TR/NOTE-datetime) of least resolution.
 In other words, as much of YYYY-MM-DDThh:mm:ss.sTZD as is relevant to this dataset.
-Use a solidus (/) to separate times.
+Use a solidus (/) to separate start and end.
 **Example** |  `{"temporal":"2000-01-15T00:45:00/2010-01-15T00:06:00"}`

 {: .table .table-striped}